Anglo American to buy Oppenheimers out of De Beers

-LONDON Global miner Anglo American is set to take control of De Beers, buying out South Africa's Oppenheimer family in a $5.1 billion (3.1 billion pound) deal that ends the dynasty's direct links to the diamond business after almost a century.
+LONDON Global miner Anglo American (AAL.L) is set to take control of De Beers, buying out South Africa's Oppenheimer family in a $5.1 billion deal that ends the dynasty's direct links to the diamond business after almost a century.

 The Oppenheimers have resisted Anglo's approaches for years and held on to their 40 percent stake even through the aftermath of the 2008 crisis which left shareholders forced to inject cash into De Beers as the luxury market tumbled.